“I love the dignity in the name Philadelphia, but at heart, we’re Philly.”

 Apparently what Vladimir called passion is pretty pervasive in Philadelphia.
 There are dozens of examples of that passion in sporting events, including a notorious 1968 event in which Eagles fans booed and pelted Santa Claus with snowballs.
 There are also plenty of non-sporting examples.
 In 1998, the Pennsylvania Public Utility Commission, which oversees taxis, mandated etiquette classes for the city’s cab drivers.
 Cynics called it “cabbie charm school” and derided it as “a class to teach class.”
 More recently, a 2012 project called “Twitter heat map” scanned 462 locations in the United States for the phrases “Good morning” and “F–k you.”
 The project revealed that Philadelphia registered the highest concentration of “f-bombs,” but also the highest concentration of “Good morning.”

 So, how do you reconcile that dichotomy?
 “Good morning” is not only a salutation, it’s a wish and a blessing, a life-affirming declaration.
 It’s hardly a rude or impolite.
 Could it be that denizens of the City of Brotherly Love are morning people?
 That the rigors and vicissitudes of the day weigh so heavily that they’re transformed into rude and grumpy people?
 Could it be, as Vladimir explained, all about passion?
-My friend “8,” who matriculated at an institution of higher learning in Philadelphia explained the notion of the grumpy Pat’s King of Steaks waitstaff this way: “It’s kind of a self fulfilling prophecy much akin to the grumpy counterman at Zabar’s or the attitude of the waiter at Peter Luger when a patron asks for a menu, or any Jewish deli man charged with slicing the pastrami.
+“8,” who matriculated at an institution of higher learning in Philadelphia explained the notion of the grumpy Pat’s King of Steaks waitstaff this way: “It’s kind of a self fulfilling prophecy much akin to the grumpy counterman at Zabar’s or the attitude of the waiter at Peter Luger when a patron asks for a menu, or any Jewish deli man charged with slicing the pastrami.
 It is part of the charm if that’s the way to express the curmudgeonly quality of the service.
 I would expect no less when ordering.”
 Extrapolate that charm, that attitude, that passion across an entire city and you’ve got Philadelphia, take it or leave it.

 I’ll take it, especially if it means incomparable cheesesteaks, peerless pretzels, craveable cannoli, bountiful broccoli rabe and roast pork sandwiches, sumptuous square pizza, terrific tomato pie and scrumptious scrapple.
-We were ecstatic to learn about the February, 2018 launch of Philly Steaks, an authentic purveyor of Philadelphia cheesesteak sandwiches owned and operated by veteran restaurateurs who plied their trade in the mean streets of the Cradle of Liberty.
+We were ecstatic to learn about the February, 2018 launch of Philly Steaks, an authentic purveyor of Philadelphia cheesesteak sandwiches launched by veteran restaurateurs who plied their trade in the mean streets of the Cradle of Liberty.
 We knew we’d love the sandwiches, were hopeful the portions would be more Philadelphia than Albuquerque, and wondered if the famous Philadelphia passion would be part and parcel of our experience.

 3 March 2018: Seeing “French Fries” on any menu typically inspires a well-deserved yawn.
 At Philly Steaks, it inspires contemplation–a deep, thoughtful deliberation as to how you want your fries.
 Sure, you can save the thick, seasoned fries for ketchup, but how boring is that–especially when you can have your fries with Cheese Whiz, Crab, Crab and Cheese, Buffalo chicken and cheese, green chile and cheese, and Philly cheesesteak?
 Available in two sizes, regular and bucket, either portion size will sate a family of four.
 Don’t be wary about ordering your fries with green chile and cheese.
 It’s as if a native New Mexican prepared the green chile.
 It’s got both piquancy and the distinctive roasted flavor we love.